-Prerequisite(s): LING 210 or PSYC 315 or third or fourth year media and communication standing.
+MCOM 479 Leadership Communication Capstone (3 sem. hrs.)
+Students bring diverse learning and skills from across their program in order to research and write and/or carry out a senior thesis or organizational project in leadership or strategic communication.
+Students gain skills in project management, research methodology, and integrative thinking in order to collect social scientific data, advance complex arguments, and/or help an organization achieve its communication goals.
+Students will gain deeper scholarly and professional understanding of communication, forge professional and academic contacts, and demonstrate mastery of relevant theory, principles and writing strategies.
+Students conclude the course with a public presentation to peers, faculty, and professional leaders regarding the main project.
+Pre-requisites: Students need to be majoring in Media + Communication (Leadership Stream) or Corporate Communication, and have 3rd or 4th year standing.
 MCOM 490 Directed Studies in Media and Communication (3 sem. hrs.)
 Students are required to produce an outline of the topics to be studied in consultation with the instructor.
 A course of reading and writing is pursued according to the approved outline.
 NB: In keeping with University policy, students are not allowed to do a directed study in a course currently offered by the Media and Communication Department.
+May fulfil special program requirements depending on nature of studies.
 Prerequisite(s): 12 sem. hrs. lower level Media and Communication courses and instructor's consent.
 MCOM 491 Transformational Development and Leadership (3 sem. hrs.)
-This course provides opportunity for the articulation of transformational leadership (both cultural and personal).
-Students become wise to effective leadership communication as they examine worldview, history, and economic challenges in various global regions.
+The course provides opportunity for the articulation of transformational leadership (both cultural and personal).
+It requires leaders to communicate their vision of growth and opportunity.
+Students gain insight into effective leadership communication as they examine the worldviews, history, and economic challenges in developing nations (in East Africa and Central America).
 This course explores underlying cultural and faith-based worldviews by means of an interdisciplinary travel study.
-Specifically, the course explores social and humanitarian responses to critical social issues.
-Through readings, lectures (including field practitioners and experts), and field experiences, students are exposed to the complex nature of human problems and societal responses.
+Specifically, the course explores social and humanitarian responses to critical social issues in the Global South.
+Through readings, lectures (including field practitioners and experts), and field experiences, students are exposed to the complex nature of human problems and social responses.
 Students seek to understand critical social issues in light of cultural, environmental, economic, political, and historical frameworks.
-Of particular interest is the manner in which religious worldview shapes one's response to the disadvantaged, and how the transformational model informs leadership behavior and the development process.
-NB: This courses functions as an alternative to IDIS 400.
+Of particular interest is the manner in which religious worldview shapes one's response to the disadvantaged, and how the transformational model informs leadership behaviour and the development process.
+NB: Fulfils University core requirement for social and global inquiry.
 For the Kenya travel study, students may take this alone or as a second course.
 Cross-listed: IDIS 450.
 Prerequisite(s): Upper level standing (minimum of 70 sem. hrs.) and instructor's consent.
-286 Music MUSI 100 Repertory and Studio Class (0 sem. hrs.)
+Music MUSI 100 Repertory and Studio Class (0 sem. hrs.)
 A performance class for students of applied music for the purpose of gaining experience in public performance and increasing knowledge of music literature.
 Required of all music majors in each semester of the program; recommended for all other students registered for applied music lessons.
 NB: Pass/Fail course.